Mission Bay Sailing Guide

 Compare sailboats and catamarans for your day on Mission Bay.

-Protected bay sailing Mission Bay gives you a more approachable place to sail than exposed open-water conditions.
+Protected bay sailing Mission Bay is more approachable than exposed open-water conditions.

 Why sail Mission Bay